How International Schools in Asia Stream $2,500 Tournaments Live

 Students gathering around tablets and phones to watch school game stream Students gather in the cafeteria to support their classmates competing across Asia—technology bridging thousands of miles to bring the team together

-Two groups of students trained separately: 1.
-Admin group: Setting up boards, changing team names/logos 2.
-Scorekeeper group: Running scores during games
+1. Admin group: Setting up boards, changing team names/logos

 Why Students Run It:

-"We've had a tough time getting kids to take full ownership of [streaming].
+"We've had a tough time getting kids to take full ownership of streaming.
 So basically what ends up happening is we do all of the setup of accounts and equipment and bandwidth and all of these things that are required for live-streaming, and then we just hand it to the kids in this nice package and then they press play."

 With KeepTheScore, students could genuinely own scorekeeping: